-Pope Francis Orders New, ‘Thorough Study’ of Archbishop McCarrick
+Pope Francis Orders New, ‘Thorough’ Study of Archbishop McCarrick

 The statement went on to say that the Holy See would “make known the conclusions of the matter regarding Archbishop McCarrick” in “due course,” but in the meantime, the Pope had decided to combine the information gathered by the preliminary investigation with a “further thorough study of the entire documentation present in the archives of the dicasteries and offices of the Holy See” in order to “ascertain all the relevant facts” about McCarrick, “to place them in their historical context and to evaluate them objectively.”

-The news of the new investigation comes several weeks after former nuncio to the United States, Archbishop Carlo Maria Viganò, issued a testimony saying he had personally informed Pope Francis in 2013 about McCarrick’s sexual abuse of seminarians.
-Despite this, Archbishop Viganò claims Francis did not enforce sanctions that had already been placed on McCarrick by Benedict XVI but rather “rehabilitated” him, allowing the archbishop emeritus of Washington DC to travel and exert influence, most notably over some episcopal appointments in the U.S. The Vatican has not directly responded to Archbishop Viganò's claims.
+The news comes several weeks after former nuncio to the United States, Archbishop Carlo Maria Viganò, issued a testimony saying he had personally informed Pope Francis in 2013 about McCarrick’s sexual abuse of seminarians.

+Despite this, Archbishop Viganò claims Francis did not enforce sanctions that had already been placed on McCarrick by Benedict XVI but rather “rehabilitated” him, allowing the archbishop emeritus of Washington DC to travel and exert influence, most notably over some episcopal appointments in the U.S.

 In the Oct.
 6 statement, the Vatican said the Holy See “is conscious that, from the examination of the facts and of the circumstances, it may emerge that choices were taken that would not be consonant with a contemporary approach to such issues.”